English for Marine Engineers

 Marine Engineering Terminology

-In marine engineering, you’ll encounter terms and jargon that are specific to the field.
+Additionally, in marine engineering, you’ll encounter terms and jargon that are specific to the field.
 Words like “ballast,” “keel,” “propulsion,” and “turbine” are commonly used.
 Understanding these terms is vital for clear communication.
 You’ll often need to explain complex systems and processes to team members.
 Knowing the right terms can help you do this more effectively.

 Safety Protocols